 This sounds like the right opportunity for me, how do I get started?

-To become a Nursery Nurse, you need to achieve at least a Level 3 in a recognised child care qualification and having GCSEs in Maths and English at A* to C grades, are often preferred.
+To become a Nursery Nurse, you need to achieve at least a Level 3 in a recognised child care qualification.
+Alongside this, some employers want you to have GCSEs in Maths and English at A* to C grades.

 You can gain these qualifications through various methods: